 If you have oily skin, you'll already know the downsides: shiny patches, spots and large, conspicuous pores.
 You have over-active, oil-producing sebaceous glands to thank for these problems, along with male hormones which send them into overdrive.
 And if you suffer from oily skin, you're not alone - it's the most common skin type of all, especially in men whose skin is oilier to begin with.

-Under normal circumstances, your sebaceous glands play an essential role in lubricating your skin, protecting it from environmental damage, by producing a lubricating oil called sebum.
+Under normal circumstances, your sebaceous glands play an essential role in lubricating your skin, protecting it from environmental damage by producing a lubricating oil called sebum.
 But an excess of a hormone called dihydrotestosterone (DHT) can cause them to produce an excessive amount of this natural oil.
 The result?
-Oily skin and with it an increased susceptibility to spots a problem that many men find worse during the summer, when soaring temperatures stimulate sebaceous gland activity.
+Oily skin - and with it an increased susceptibility to spots, a problem that many men find worse during the summer when soaring temperatures stimulate sebaceous gland activity.

-3. Just because your skin is oily that doesn't mean it isn't dehydrated so use an oil-free moisturiser to keep the surface hydrated and protected.
+3. Just because your skin is oily, that doesn't mean it isn't dehydrated, so use an oil-free moisturiser such as Baxter of California Oil Free Moisturiser to keep the surface hydrated and protected.
 Apply once a day after shaving.
 If the skin is oily on just the T-Zone (nose, forehead and chin), it is referred to as combination skin.
 For best results, products for oily skin should be used on this area and those for normal/dry skin on the rest of the face.
-It might seem a chore to use two sets of products but it does get results so is well worth it in the long run.
+It might seem a chore to use two sets of products but it does get results so is well worth it in the long run!

 11. Reduce your stress levels - when you're anxious your body releases hormones that speed up oil production.